-INTRACTION/REASON FENALTI/FOLICT 1.
+INFRACTION/REASON PENALTY/POLICY 1.
 Late for practice Coach's discretion.
 Subject to review by Athletic Director.
 2. Late for game 1st offense: Coach's discretion.
 2nd offense: Ineligible for that game.
 3rd offense: Permanent suspension.
 3. Absent from practice Coach's discretion.
 Subject to review by Athletic Director.
 4. Absent from game Permanent suspension pending investigation of Athletic Director and coaches concerned.
 5. Quitting a sport after start of that season Withdrawal from all athletics for that sport season unless written permission is given from the coach whose sport the student-athlete quit to participate in another sport within that same season.
 All awards are forfeited (see also "Suspension from a Sport").

-6. Excused from physical education class

-A student-athlete who has been excused from physical education for medical reasons may not practice or participate in a contest on the day he/she is excused.
+6. Excused from physical education class A student-athlete who has been excused from physical education for medical reasons may not practice or participate in a contest on the day he/she is excused.
 A medical release from the physician issuing the excuse is required before reinstatement in practice sessions.

-A student-athlete who is absent or tardy on the day of a game/practice will not be allowed to participate in that days athletic practice or game unless they have an excused note from a parent/guardian.
+7. Absent or tardy on the day of the game/practice A student-athlete who is absent or tardy on the day of a game/practice will not be allowed to participate in that days athletic practice or game unless they have an excused note from a parent/guardian.
 If a pattern is detected it will be subject to the decision of the Athletic Director as to whether the student-athlete can participate.

-If a student-athlete is suspended per disciplinary steps 2-6 of the Student Code of Conduct, he/she will not be allowed to practice or play during the suspension.
+8. Suspension from classes or detention If a student-athlete is suspended per disciplinary steps 2-6 of the Student Code of Conduct, he/she will not be allowed to practice or play during the suspension.
 He/she will not be able to play a minimum of one (1) contest either during the suspension period or immediately following said period.

-Each team member shall assume full responsibility for the uniform and equipment issued to him/her.
+9. Care of uniform and equipment Each team member shall assume full responsibility for the uniform and equipment issued to him/her.
 The student-athlete is financially responsible for any damaged or lost items.

-Any student-athlete in possession of unauthorized athletic equipment from Wallkill or any other schoolmay be suspended from the team for the remainder of that season.
+10. Unauthorized equipment Any student-athlete in possession of unauthorized athletic equipment from Wallkill or any other schoolmay be suspended from the team for the remainder of that season.
 The item will be confiscated and judgment reserved pending an investigation by the coach and the Athletic Director.

-7. Absent or tardy on the day of the game/practice

-8. Suspension from classes or detention

-- 9. Care of uniform and equipment - 10.
-Unauthorized equipment